scramjetorg/transform-hub/README.md

 If they are not present, refer to the official installation guide for [Python](https://wiki.python.org/moin/BeginnersGuide/Download) and [Pip](https://pip.pypa.io/en/stable/installation/).

+> **If you don't want to use Docker, please skip this step!**

 We also work with Docker, but this is optional.
 Running STH is possible without Docker in the background.
-If you don't want to use Docker, please skip this step.
 If you want to use Docker, you can install it by running the following commands in your console:

 ```bash
 # Install docker and docker-compose